mganss/XmlSchemaClassGenerator/README.md

                                (default is true)
+      --nc, --netCore        generate .NET Core specific code that might not work with .NET Framework (default is false) --ar, --useArrayItemAttribute
+                             use ArrayItemAttribute for sequences with single
+                               elements (default is true)
-      --nc, --netCore        generate .NET Core specific code that might not work with .NET Framework (default is false) --ca, --commandArgs    generate a comment with the exact command line arguments that were used to generate the source code (default is true)
+      --ca, --commandArgs    generate a comment with the exact command line arguments that were used to generate the source code (default is true)